List of mayors of Pescara

-The Mayor of Pescara is an elected politician who, along with the Pescara's City Council, is accountable for the strategic government of Pescara in Abruzzo, Italy.
-The current Mayor is Carlo Masci, a member of the centre-right party Forza Italia, who took office on 10 June 2019.
+The mayor of Pescara is an elected politician who, along with the Pescara's city council, is accountable for the strategic government of Pescara in Abruzzo, Italy.

+The current mayor is Carlo Masci (FI) who took office on 10 June 2019.

 Overview

-According to the Italian Constitution, the Mayor of Pescara is member of the City Council.
+According to the Italian Constitution, the mayor of Pescara is member of the city council.

-The Mayor is elected by the population of Pescara, who also elects the members of the City Council, controlling the Mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
-The Mayor is entitled to appoint and release the members of his government.
+The mayor is elected by the population of Pescara, who also elects the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is entitled to appoint and release the members of his government.

-Since 1993 the Mayor is elected directly by Pescara's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
+Since 1993 the mayor is elected directly by Pescara's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.

-Italian Republic (since 1946)
+Republic of Italy (since 1946)

 City Council election (1946-1993)

-From 1946 to 1993, the Mayor of Pescara was elected by the City's Council.
+From 1946 to 1993, the Mayor of Pescara was elected by the City Council.

 Direct election (since 1993)

-Since 1993, under provisions of new local administration law, the Mayor of Pescara is chosen by direct election.
+Since 1993, under provisions of new local administration law, the Mayor of Pescara is chosen by direct election, originally every four, then every five years.